ConstructionPlacements

 Creativity – construction engineers need to use creativity to innovate and improve solutions.

-Project Planning skills – planning and design are essential skills for construction engineers to execute their responsibilities well.
+Project Planning skills – planning and design are essential for construction engineers to execute their responsibilities well.

 Good verbal and written communication skills are essential for construction engineers.
 They constantly submit reports and share vital information clearly and concisely.